 There has been much speculation about just where the early Johnstons lived.
 Close by the Comyn castle ruins are the ruins of an old Johnston tower which predates Lochwood Castle.
 The castles in those early days were primarily towers surrounded by a courtyard within surrounding stone walls.

 The saltire (X) on both coats of arms indicates that an ancestor participated in one or more of the Crusades.
 In the case of the Johnstons it would have been the First Crusade.
-The changing of the 3 sacks of grain to 3 cushions would represent the respect and deference that the Johnston paid to his father-in-law when he married his daughter.
+The changing of the 3 sacks of grain to 3 cushions would represent the respect and deference that our Johnston paid to his father-in-law when he married his daughter.

 Then there is a relationship with the Corry family that needs to be investigated further: